-For details, see "Wipes" (page 26) and Chapter 5 "Wipes" (page 275).
+For details, see Chapter 5 "Wipes" (page 275).

 DME wipe

 Using a DME effect, it is possible to obtain a transition to a new image from the current image, as in a wipe.
 You can also use this transition type as an independent key transition.